Suggested Syllabi Statements & Student Resources

 To make students aware of this resource, the following text is recommended for inclusion in your syllabi:

 If you need course adaptations or accommodations because of a documented disability, have emergency medical information to share with me, or need special arrangements in case the building must be evacuated, please make an appointment with me as soon as possible.
 If you have questions concerning the services available for students who need accommodations, contact the Office of Accessibility and Accommodation at 253-538-6392 or email@example.com.

-Related Resource: Disability Support Services: Information for Faculty
+Related Resource: Faculty and Disability Support Services: A Collaborative Approach

 Bias Incident Response Team

 The purpose of the Bias Incident Response Team (BIRT) is to anonymously collect data regarding instances of experienced bias within the PLU community and monitor the type and frequency of such occurrences.
 Doing so will help us better understand our campus climate, create community-based educational opportunities to address noted trends in such occurrences, and foster an environment where everyone feels welcome.
 BIRT can be utilized by anyone within the PLU community.

 The BIRT does not adjudicate violations of PLU’s Student Code of Conduct, the Sexual Misconduct Policy, or Grievance Policy.
 It also does not address violations of federal discrimination laws.
 In such cases, Student Rights and Responsibilities, Campus Safety, and/or the University Dispute and Resolution Committee should be contacted.